 The Issuer operates primarily in the Czech Republic and Slovakia.
-In the year ended 31 December 2015, 73.7 per cent. of the Issuer's operating income (calculated on the basis of separate non-consolidated financial statements) was generated in the Czech Republic and 26.3 per cent. in Slovakia.
+In the year ended 31 December 2016, 76 per cent. of the Issuer's operating income (calculated on the basis of separate non-consolidated financial statements) was generated in the Czech Republic and 24 per cent. in Slovakia.
 As a member of the UniCredit Group, one of the largest European banking groups, the Issuer can take advantage of UniCredit Group's wide network when offering products and services outside of the Czech Republic and Slovakia.
-As of 30 September 2016, the UniCredit Group operated in 17 countries, its international network spanned over 40 countries and it had over 7,500 branches and over 142,000 full-time equivalent employees.
-It is also a global player in asset management, with EUR 225.8 billion in managed assets as of 30 September 2016 (according to data of UniCredit S.p.A. presented in UniCredit Group: Company Profile as of September 30, 2016).
+As of 30 June 2017, the UniCredit Group operated in 14 core markets, had operations in further 18 countries worldwide and had 5,072 branches and 95,288 full-time equivalent employees (according to data of UniCredit S.p.A. presented in its semi-annual consolidated report as of and for the six months ended 30 June 2017).